oracle-livelabs/apex/apex-professional-hol15/approval-management.md

 Add an Email Template to add for before expiry action in the task definition.

 To define an email template:

-1. Click Shared Components icon.
+1. Click Shared Components icon on the top right-corner.

    ![Select email template ](./images/sc.png " ")

-2. Under User Interface Components, Select **Email Templates**.
+2. Under User Interface, Select **Email Templates**.

    ![Select email template ](./images/email-template-sc-page.png " ")